icflorescu/icflorescu/README.md

 I'm potentially interested in subcontracting front-end or full-stack development work (leaning towards front-end).

-You can learn more about what I did over the years by visiting my [LinkedIn profile](https://www.linkedin.com/in/icflorescu/), but since you are on this page, chances are that you already have a pretty good idea of how my skills could be of assistance to you.
+You can learn more about what I did over the years by visiting my [LinkedIn profile](https://www.linkedin.com/in/icflorescu/), but since you are on this page, chances are that you already have a pretty good idea of how my skills could be of assistance.
 If you want to hire me, please consider that I'm most productive with [the aforementioned tech-stack](#current-tech-stack).

+> [!NOTE]
-<ins>NOTE</ins>: I'm currently getting a constant flow of approaches, some of them relevant, others not so relevant.
+> I'm currently getting a constant flow of approaches, some of them relevant, others not so relevant.
 Therefore, mentioning in your text that *you've seen my GitHub profile* would:
-- tell me that you know exactly what you need me for (as opposed to just trying to fill a vacant role);
+> - tell me that you know exactly what you need me for (as opposed to just trying to fill a vacant role);
-- let me know that my skills would indeed be valuable for you and would spare us both valuable time that we'd otherwise have to spend in trying to assess that;
+> - let me know that my skills would indeed be valuable for you and would spare us both valuable time that we'd otherwise have to spend in trying to assess that;
-- help me **prioritize your message** and come up with a quick reply.
+> - help me **prioritize your message** and come up with a quick reply.

 ## How to approach me

-Drop me a message at the email address listed in my GitHub profile so we can schedule a meeting on [cal.com/icflorescu](https://cal.com/icflorescu).
+Drop me a message at the email address listed in my GitHub profile and we'll schedule a meeting on [cal.com/icflorescu](https://cal.com/icflorescu).

+[^1]: I couldn't find the time and motivation to turn [swapp.ro](https://swapp.ro/) into a real business and since the Romanian Government digital strategy related to eFactura is a major clusterf*ck, I'm thinking to (temporarily?) suspend aceepting new subscriptions.